 Of course, every business wants customers to buy their products because they are great products.
 However, if your customers come to you because they are crazy about your discounts, then there’s nothing wrong with focusing on that in your ad.

 For your video content to be successful and get your message across in a way that your audience understands, you’re going to have to convert it into a story.
 For that to happen, you’re going to have to include two important elements in it: a human element and a narrative structure.

-The human element is exemplified by the main character of your story, which should be one that your audiences can relate to.
+The human element is exemplified by the main character of your story, which should be one that your audience can relate to.
 Note that that character doesn’t have to be a single protagonist.